×

 When we asked expats and global nomads about their social experiences in Parma, they replied:

 "Expats, retirees and digital nomads living in Parma typically have an active social life.
 There are many opportunities to meet people and make friends, such as attending local events, joining clubs and organizations, and taking part in activities like language classes and cooking classes.
 Expats often find that the locals are friendly and welcoming, and that there are plenty of opportunities to socialize and explore the city.
-Additionally, Parma is well-connected to other cities in Italy, making it easy to explore the country and meet other expats," mentioned an expat living in Parma.
+Additionally, Parma is well-connected to other cities in Italy, making it easy to explore the country and meet other expats," remarked one expat in Parma.

 "Parma is a vibrant city with a lively social scene.
 There are plenty of bars, restaurants, and cafes to explore, as well as a variety of cultural events and activities to enjoy.
 The city is known for its lively nightlife, with plenty of clubs and pubs to choose from.
 There are also plenty of outdoor activities to enjoy, such as cycling, walking, and running along the banks of the River Po.
 Parma is also home to a number of festivals throughout the year, such as the Parma Music Festival and the Parma Food Festival.
-The city is also home to a number of museums and galleries, making it a great place to explore the city's culture and history," wrote one expat living in Parma.
+The city is also home to a number of museums and galleries, making it a great place to explore the city's culture and history," said one expat.

 What advice to expats in Parma have about housing?

 "Expats in Parma recommend researching the area thoroughly before committing to a rental property.
 It is important to consider the location, size, and amenities of the property, as well as the cost of living in the area.
 Additionally, it is important to be aware of the local laws and regulations regarding rental properties.
 It is also recommended to visit the property in person before signing a lease, and to ask for references from previous tenants.
-Finally, it is important to be aware of the potential for seasonal fluctuations in rental prices," mentioned an expat living in Parma.
+Finally, it is important to be aware of the potential for seasonal fluctuations in rental prices," remarked one expat in Parma.

 What are medical services in Parma like?